 - Coat and Color: Straight and harsh with a dense undercoat; Black, sable, and blue merle, with white markings

 - Life Expectancy: 12 to 14 years

 |Amount of Shedding||High|

 History of the Shetland Sheepdog

 Though these dogs may remind you of the famous TV Collie, Lassie, the Shetland Sheepdog is not actually a direct descendant of the Collie, unlike some other miniature breeds that resemble their larger relatives.
-Instead, the Sheltie is actually more closely related to the Scottish Collie and the King Charles Spaniel.
+Instead, the Sheltie is actually more closely related to the Scottish Collie and the King Charles Cavalier Spaniel.

 Originally a small, mixed-breed dog, the original Shetland herding dogs are considered to be Spitz-type dogs, similar to the modern Icelandic Sheepdog.
-These dogs had a purpose— to become adept at herding and protecting livestock.
-They are thought to have been crossed with Collies from mainland Britain that were brought to the islands, and then later extensively crossed with the Rough Collie and other breeds, including the now extinct Greenland Yakki, the Pomeranian, the King Charles Spaniel, and the Border Collie.
+These dogs had a purpose: to become adept at herding and protecting livestock.
+They are thought to have been crossed with Collies from mainland Britain that were brought to the islands, and then later extensively crossed with the Rough Collie and other breeds, including the now extinct Greenland Yakki, the Pomeranian, King Charles Cavalier Spaniel, and the Border Collie.
 Today’s Shetland Sheepdog maintains traits from all of these dogs, such as the Collie’s thick coat and the Yakki’s tail that curls over the back.